 Only four places on Earth still contain vast, unplowed native grasslands: Siberia, Mongolia, Patagonia and the northern Great Plains.

-Since 2001, American Prairie Reserve has worked in northeastern Montana to create the largest protected wildlife area in the continental United States.
+Since 2001, American Prairie Reserve has been working in northeastern Montana to create the largest protected wildlife area in the continental United States.
 When complete, APR will be larger than Yellowstone National Park and contain many of the species present when Lewis and Clark first crossed the plains, including the nation's largest herd of free-roaming bison.
 Currently, the Reserve is home to native wildlife including bison, pronghorn, sage grouse, prairie dog, bald eagle and mountain lion.

 The open-source database produced during the study is used to manage and protect this wild landscape.

 Join a Landmark Wildlife Survey Crew

 Landmark is an opportunity to participate in one of the most exciting American conservation projects since the founding of the national parks.

 To help cover the Reserve's rugged terrain, ASC is recruiting motivated adventurers with excellent outdoor skills, interest or experience in field science, and the desire to spend two months under the big sky in one of the most wild and remote parts of the United States.